Treat yourself … this Creamy Wild Rice Soup makes a rich, delicious addition to your Thanksgiving or seasonal table!

 - 1/4 cup minced parsley, divided

-- Combine wild rice, 1 1/2 cups water, and 1 tsp. salt in a heavy pot with a lid.
+Rinse wild rice well.
+Then combine with 1 1/2 cups water and 1 teaspoon salt in a heavy pot with a lid.

-- Stir mushrooms into vegetables, and cook until mushrooms are tender and any liquid they release has evaporated, about 5 - 10 minutes.
+Stir mushrooms into vegetables; cook until mushrooms are tender and any liquid they release has evaporated, about 5 to 10 minutes.

-- Add garlic to pot and cook, stirring constantly, until fragrant (about 30 seconds to 1 minute).
+Add garlic to pot and cook, stirring constantly, until fragrant (about 30 seconds).

-- Stir flour into vegetables and cook, stirring constantly, until completely mixed in (about 1 - 2 minutes).
+Stir flour into vegetables and cook, stirring constantly, until completely mixed in (about 1 to 2 minutes).

 Now that I’ve made you hungry, how about some other Thanksgiving ideas?